Residency in Medical Physics

-The residency is a two-year program that emphasizes clinical excellence and professional development in radiation oncology physics.
-The expected activities, objectives, and assessments to be completed during the residency are well-defined and are presented to incoming residents upon their arrival.
-The residency includes didactic courses but the majority of time is spent in “hands-on” clinical rotations.
-Residents are expected to become an integral part of the Department of Radiation Oncology, performing clinical duties while interacting closely with the entire faculty and staff in a collegial manner.
+This Residency is a three-year program that emphasizes clinical excellence and academic career development in radiation oncology physics.
+The Residency integrates two years of full-time clinical training and one year of research in medical physics.
+Residents become an integral part of the Department of Radiation Oncology performing clinical duties while interacting closely with the entire faculty and staff in a collegial manner.

 Eligibility and Application

-Application materials are accepted via the AAPM’s CAP (Common Application Process) website between October 15 and December 15 for the position starting the following July.
+Application materials are accepted only via the AAPM’s MP-RAP (Medical Physics Residency Application Program) website between October 15 and December 15 for the position starting the following July.
 Application materials received prior to or following these dates will not be considered.
 Incomplete applications will not be considered.
-The application review process is typically completed by January 31 and the highest ranking candidates are invited for a personal interview to take place by February 28.
-An offer will be made the first week of March for admittance on July 1.
+We are recruiting through the Medical Physics Match Service.

-The Department of Radiation Oncology is a vibrant department equipped with two Varian TrueBeam accelerators, one Varian Trilogy linear accelerator with OBI, two Varian linear accelerators with dynamic MLC, a BrainLAB Vero, an Elekta Synergy-S, an Elekta Gamma Knife Perfexion, Accuray CyberKnife, two Philips 16-slice Brilliance large-bore 4-D CT simulators, two Calypso electromagnetic tracking systems, two Vision RT systems, VariSource HDR, and ADAC Pinnacle, Varian Eclipse, and BrainLAB iPlan treatment planning systems.
+The Department of Radiation Oncology is a vibrant department equipped with two Varian TrueBeams, one Varian Trilogy, two Varian 2100Cs, a BrainLAB Vero, an Elekta Agility, an Elekta Perfexion Gamma Knife, Accuray CyberKnife, an Xstrahl superficial unit, Varian Varisource iX HDR afterloader, two Philips 16-slice Brilliance large-bore 4-D CT simulators, two Calypso electromagnetic tracking systems, two VisionRT systems, and Philips Pinnacle, Varian Eclipse, and BrainLAB iPlan treatment planning systems, all on one campus.